simondevenish/EmberScript/README.md

 ## License

-EmberScript is licensed under the GPL-3.0 License.
+EmberScript is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.